AlexisNo/docker-dev-env-examples/ubuntu-base/children/mariadb/README.md

 ### Configuration

-The user `root` is not accessible outside the container.
-His password is `root`.
+The user `root` is accessible outside the container and has no password.

-The user `admin` can log from anywhere.
-His password is `admin`.

 Basic usage:
 ```